-- Movies are recorded in FHD1199P IPB (IPB) or FHD1000P IPB (IPB) quality. - Sound is not recorded in High Frame Rate movies. - Time code display during movie recording advances 4 sec. per second. - Because High Frame Rate movies are recorded as 29.97 fps/25.00 fps movie files, they are played in slow motion at 1/4 speed.
+- Movies are recorded in FHD 119.9P IPB (IPB →) or FHD 100.0P IPB (IPB →) quality. - Sound is not recorded in High Frame Rate movies. - Time code display during movie recording advances 4 sec. per second. - Because High Frame Rate movies are recorded as 29.97 fps/25.00 fps movie files, they are played in slow motion at 1/4 speed.

-Precautions when set to [High Frame Rate: On]

-- Time codes are not recorded when [Count up] is set to [Free run] in [C: Time code] (2). - Check the [C: Movie rec. size] setting if you return this setting to [Disable]. - The screen may flicker if you record High Frame Rate movies under fluorescent or LED lighting. - For a moment when you start or stop recording High Frame Rate movies, the movie is not updated, and the frame stops momentarily.
-Be aware of this when recording movies to external devices via HDMI. - Movie frame rates shown on the screen as you record High Frame Rate movies do not correspond to the frame rate of the movie recorded. - ISO speed can be set within ISO 100-12800.
-By changing the maximum for the ISO speed range in [1: '➡ISO speed settings] to H (25600), you can also set up to H (25600) in [+M] mode. - The frame rate of HDMI video output is 59.94 fps or 50.00 fps. - The camera's internal temperature may rise and less recording time may be available after extended movie playback or image display.
+Caution Precautions when set to [High Frame Rate: On] Time codes are not recorded when [Count up] is set to [Free run] in [c]: Time codel ().
+Check the [Novie rec. size] setting if you return this setting to [Disable].
+The screen may flicker if you record High Frame Rate movies under fluorescent or LED lighting.
+For a moment when you start or stop recording High Frame Rate movies, the movie is not updated, and the frame stops momentarily.
+Be aware of this when recording movies to external devices via HDMI.
+Movie frame rates shown on the screen as you record High Frame Rate movies do not correspond to the frame rate of the movie recorded.
+Headphones cannot be used (no sound is audible).
+ISO speed can be set within ISO 100-12800.
+By changing the maximum for the ISO speed range in [: ISO speed settings] to H (25600), you can also set up to H (25600) in [•€M] mode.
+The frame rate of HDMI video output is 59.94 fps or 50.00 fps.
+The camera's internal temperature may rise and less recording time may be available after extended movie playback or image display.